rbisdorff/Digraph3/docSphinx/pearls.rst

    >>> cg.isComparabilityGraph()
     True

-*Weak Bachet* rankings make hence apparent the actual **transitive part** of outranking relations.
+*Partial Bachet* rankings make hence apparent the actual **transitive part** of outranking relations.
 This interesting finding opens the way to a new design of first- or last-choice recommender algorithms avoiding the necessity to arbitrarily break up potential chordless outranking circuits.
-The first and last levels of a topological sort of weak rankings --their **initial and terminal kernels**-- give indeed convincing candidates for a *first-choice*, respectively a *last-choice* recommendation (see :numref:`weakBachet`).
+The first and last levels of a topological sort of weak rankings --their **initial and terminal kernels**-- give indeed convincing candidates for a *first-choice*, respectively a *last-choice* recommendation (see :numref:`partialBachet0` Lines 7-10).
 An opportunity yet to be explored.

 Computing *kernels* in digraphs is the subject of the next Section.

 .. note::

-   The weak *Bachet* ranking rule illustrates convincingly the benefit one may obtain when computing, not in a binary {0,1} bit world like today all bit-wise computing devices, but instead in a bipolar-valued {-1,0,+1} world with **sbit-wise Bachet computers**.
+   The partial *Bachet* ranking rule illustrates convincingly the benefit one may obtain when computing, not in a binary {0,1} bit world like today all bit-wise computing devices, but instead in a bipolar-valued {-1,0,+1} world with **sbit-wise Bachet computers**.
 The power of the epistemic disjunctive fusion operator, for instance, is indeed impressive.
 When two arguments prove the *Truthfullness* of a logical statement, their fusion will be **True**.
 When two arguments prove the **Falseness** of the staement, their fusion will be **False**, However, when they provide conjointly a proof of Falseness and and a proof of Thruthfullness, their fusion will be **indeterminate** (zero knowledge).
 It is worthwhile noticing again the essential computational role this indeterminate **zero** value is taking on in such a *Bachet* computer.

 ..............................................